A Probabilistic Approach to The Perfect Sum Problem: Application to Finding Solutions

 For scenarios where our set $S$ can be approximated well via some other continuous distribution besides the normal, we can make our approximation even more accurate.
 Formally, if the original set is an i.i.d sample of some known continuous distribution, then we can use this to find a better distribution of the sums of each different subset size.
 This will result in a more accurate approximation, especially for subsets of smaller size $k$, since this is where the CLT approximation is the least accurate.

 However, we must be careful with this as the normal distribution can still be a better approximation if the size of $S$ is small.
-We want the variance of the sample mean to not be too large to ensure that this alternate distribution is truly better as even the slightest deviation in sample values can cause this alternate distribution to fail at accurately describing larger subset sums.
-This is due to the fact that smaller samples will have higher variance in means.
-We can see this directly through a simple examination of the formula for calculating sample means:
+We want the variance of this sample mean to not be small to ensure that this alternate distribution is truly better as even slight deviations in sample values can cause this alternate distribution to fail at accurately describing larger subset sums.
+This is due to the fact that smaller sets will have higher variance in means.
+We can see this directly through a simple examination of the formula for calculating sample means of i.i.d random variables:

-However, since the normal approximation takes the mean and standard deviation of the samples themselves into account, it is able to better correct for these deviations.
-We can clearly see this in \hyperref[fig:fig6]{Figure 2} which demonstrates the effects of set size on accuracy of using the underlying distribution from which it was sampled.
+However, since the normal approximation takes the mean and standard deviation of the samples themselves into account, it is able to better correct for these deviations when $S$ is small.
+We can clearly see this in Figure~\ref{fig:fig6} which demonstrates the effects of set size on accuracy of using the underlying distribution from which it was sampled.

 To quantify when using a distribution other then the normal would perform better, we can again take an empirical approach and use the discrete Jensen-Shannon divergence metric\citep{js} to measure how well the two distributions approximate our subsets.
 This will then allow us to make exact comparisons between the two distributions approximation abilities for our specific data.
 Additionally, we can take a theoretical approach and note that we want the mean of our sample set $S$ to be close to the actual mean of the distribution.
 Hence, we want some some size $n$ sample which results in a low variance of $\bar{X}$.
 The value of $n$ will completely depend on the desired threshold, and the variance of the underlying distribution from which samples are drawn.